Operation Prime Time: Operations

 Unlike the standard network advertising split, where the stations got the bulk of the ad time with the collective network only receiving one or two minutes of the dozen minutes available to sell, the OPT ad time would be sold at 1/3 of network rates or about $40,000 per half minute with the profits going back to the stations.

 Background

-With primarily only Big Three television networks providing new programming to TV stations in the 1970s, the unaffiliated stations had little network level quality programming to offer to advertisers.
+With the development of the Prime Time Access Rule and the Financial Interest and Syndication Rules in the 1970's, network level quality programming was now available for independent stations to advertisers through syndication.
 Producers of TV programs were also looking for an alternative to the standard network set up that paid the producers about three fourths of the production costs thus the show would only make money for the production company if it made enough episodes to place into rerun syndication.
 Advertisers were looking for new advertising outlets due to rising network ad costs with a 30% increase in 1977.
 Networks' income increased 143% from 1969 to 1974 while network payments to affiliates decreased by 2%.